Sector of activity

 Without mentioning human losses, the cost of a forest fire essentially depends on three components:

-The ADELIE automatic forest fire detection system detects the presence of smoke in the natural environment thanks to a unique principle of image capture and processing.
-It allows, from one or more high points and up to the horizon, permanently and over 360°, the surveillance, detection and localization of fire starts.
+The ADELIE automatic forest fire detection system identifies the presence of smoke in the natural environment thanks to the artificial intelligence embedded in its cameras, a unique image capture and processing principle.
+From one or more high points to the horizon, it enables 360° continuous monitoring, detection and localization of fire outbreaks in natural environments.

-Locally developed information is transmitted in real time to the operational centre.
-A visual and audible alert indicates to the operator the existence of a smoke detection and the images necessary to validate the alert are automatically displayed.
+The information generated locally by the artificial intelligence embedded in the cameras is transmitted in real time to the operations center.
+A visual and audible alert tells the operator that smoke has been detected, and the images needed to validate the alert are automatically displayed.

 This system is based on 5 main themes: